Edited by Corey S Powell

 It must be Spock’s human half talking.

-This article reflects the views of the author and is not the official policy of the US Census Bureau, the Department of Commerce, or the Government of the United States of America.Make a donation
+This article reflects the views of the author and is not the official policy of the US Census Bureau, the Department of Commerce, or the Government of the United States of America.Support Aeon: make a one-off donation